kiliancm94/algorand_nft_sdk/README.md

 Welcome to the Algorand NFT SDK!
 The Algorand NFT SDK is software to help you to manage and interact with Algorand Non-Fungible Tokens (NFTs) in the Algorand network.
 The project comes in 2 flavours, one is more for developers and the other one for non-developers.
 The first flavour is a Python package that you can use for managing the NFTs by coding and use it for your own applications.
 The second flavour is a command line interface (CLI).

 ## Motivation
 The main motivation of this project is to provide great tooling to help developers and non-developers to manage their NFTs in the Algorand network by minimizing the learning curve.
 And of course, to have fun while building for others and learning about a great project, Algorand.

 ## How to use CLI
+Let's install and run some examples of the CLI.

 ### Installing CLI
 Firstly, you should clone the github repository.

 ```bash